How Much Waste Does Ireland Produce?

 Croke Park as a rubbish dump

 Ireland, per head of population, is among the highest waste producers in Europe.
-Irish people on average produce the largest amount of municipal waste (per-person) in the EU.
 Our waste every year would fill Croke Park to the top of the stands.
+It is estimated that 2,823,242 t of municipal waste was generated in 2011 and household waste disposed to landfill was 750,066 t (EPA, 2013).

 Unfortunately, illegal dumping is very common in Ireland.